 Back in the nineties, the comics world gave me a bad case of cognitive dissonance.
 On the one hand, the industry had been around long enough that its readers had now become the writers, subjecting the super-hero genre to an unprecedented level of self-analysis.
 On the other, we got ponytails, pouches, misogyny, foil covers, and hundreds of number one issues.
 Still, when I think of gods among men, I turn to this comics period and, in particular, the work of Alex Ross.
 His painted, slightly static, hyper-realistic art imbued each of his books with a unique feel that captured all the majesty of our favourite men and women in tights.

 His best project, to my mind, is Marvels.
-Written by Kurt Busiek, the four-part series retells the emergence of the Marvel Universe between 1939 and 1974 from the point of view of a human photographer.
+Written by Kurt Busiek, the four-part series retells the emergence of the Marvel Universe between 1939 and 1974 from the perpsective of a photographer.
 I like the sense of strangeness Ross evokes by contrasting the real world against the sight of brightly colored titans battling above a city while civilians escape the debris.
-These glimpses are presented without the narrative explanation we’d get if we were following the super-heroes’ perspective, skillfully demonstrating how truly “other” these beings must have seemed.
+These glimpses are presented without the narrative explanation we’d get if we were following the super-heroes’ point of view, skillfully demonstrating how truly “other” these beings must have seemed.
 Perhaps calling them gods is a bit inaccurate, but they were a new thing to reject or accept on faith.

 Of course, the gods’ actions and manipulations play a huge role in this epic.
 If they didn’t, it’d simply be a tale of two selfish lovers causing the deaths of tens of thousands of people.
 Aphrodite rescuing Paris at the last second after Menelaus defeats him, Athena causing Hector’s (Eric Bana) death through trickery, and Apollo guiding the arrow that kills the near-invincible Achilles (Brad Pitt) are all examples of the Olympians using mortals as their pawns to feed their own egos and selfish desires… Oh wait.
 Wolfgang Petersen’s Troy doesn’t have divinities in it.
 The characters even scoff at the mere mention of their existence.